ttlion/sdtDBN/README.md

 - For example, if specified **-toFile obj_example_out.txt**, the program saves the object with the learned sdtDBN in the file **obj_example_out.txt**, for future use.

 The argument **-fromFile**, when given, gets the sdtDBN object from the file with the name given in this argument.
-- For example, if specified **-fromFile obj_example_in.txt**, the program reads the sdtDBN object from the file **obj_example_in.txt** (ignoring, if given, all other program's arguments related to sdtDBN structure and parameter learning).
+- For example, if specified **-fromFile obj_example_in.txt**, the program reads the sdtDBN object from the file **obj_example_in.txt** (ignoring, if given, all other program's arguments related to sdtDBN's structure and parameter learning).

 To get an example regarding storing and reading an sdtDBN to/from a file, check [Example 5][ex5].